-Engineering is about problem solving!
+Engineering is about problem solving.
 As an engineer you rely on your knowledge in physics, biology, chemistry, and other natural sciences to find solutions.
-Mathematics is your toolbox!
-But you are not just using your tools to take something apart of fix it; you are employing them in imaginative new ways to problems you might not have encountered before.
+Mathematics is your toolbox, but you are not just using your tools to take something apart or fix it; you are employing them in imaginative new ways to solve problems you might not have encountered before.
 Studying Engineering equips you with detailed knowledge in specific engineering areas, such as civil engineering, electrical engineering, materials science, or bioengineering.
 More importantly however, studying Engineering will develop your analytical skills, lateral thinking and solution orientated approaches.
 These skills are valued by people inside and outside of Engineering.
 More details about the Engineering course at Cambridge can be found on the University website.

-Studying Engineering at Murray Edwards
+Engineering at Murray Edwards College

 We aim to admit around six undergraduates a year.
 You would thus be part of a strong and vibrant community of around 25 Engineers in the College at any one time.
-The annual Engineering dinner brings together all engineers at Murray Edwards College and we frequently invite alumnae to share their experience in a wide range of professions.
-Being an engineering student at Murray Edwards College means that you are joining this growing number of successful and influential female engineers and become part of a network of supportive women and men.
+The annual Engineering dinner brings together all Engineers at Murray Edwards College and we frequently invite former students to share their experiences in a wide range of professions.
+Being an Engineering student at Murray Edwards College means that you are joining this supportive and growing network of successful and influential Engineers.

 A Level: A*A*A with A* in Further Mathematics (if offered) or A* in Mathematics, and A* in Physics